-Mission statement - 'At Fritchley School we learn and achieve together within a safe, respectful and welcoming Christian community.
-Our children's spiritual and moral development is nurtured by our values, enabling them to fulfil their potential and giving them the confidence needed to be lifelong learners and problem solvers in the wider world.'
+In our school we 'Learn and Achieve Together' within a safe, respectful and welcoming Christian community.
+Our children's spiritual and moral development is nurtured by our values, enabling them to fulfil their potential and giving them the confidence needed to be lifelong learners and problem solvers in the wider world.